 Benjamin Banneker was a self-educated astronomer, farmer, mathematician and urban planner.
 In 1791, as a free man, Banneker literally helped shape the District by working with Major Andrew Ellicott to survey the boundaries of the future nation’s capital.
 Benjamin Banneker Memorial Park, a favorite of landscape architects, pays homage to the surveyor.

 Ben’s Chili Bowl is a DC institution.
 The fixture on U Street is famous for its food, especially the half smokes, but it also has a signature mural on its facade that was recently updated.
-This new and improved piece includes African American icons both local and national, including the Obamas, Prince, Wale, Chuck Brown, Muhammad Ali and many more.
+This piece includes African American icons both local and national, including the Obamas, Prince, Wale, Chuck Brown, Muhammad Ali and many more.

 Looking for more free in DC?
 Check out even more free and historic things to do in DC.